Cale-Torino/MegaTec_Battery_Driver_Restart/README.md

 Since the pc asks to restart after changing the device enable/disable

-you will get an error if running it more than once without restarting
+You will get an error `The data is invalid` if running it more than once without restarting (*sometimes also running for the first time)

+It will also only successfully change the driver once after a restart but the toggle does work.